knncolle

 inline

-Report the indices and distances of the nearest neighbors in the queue.
-If the observation of interest is detected as its own neighbor, it will be removed from the output vectors.
+Report the indices and distances of the nearest neighbors in the queue, excluding the observation of interest self.
+Specifically, if the observation of interest (self) is detected as its own neighbor, it will be excluded from the output vectors.
+If self is not found in the set of nearest neighbors (e.g., > k tied points at zero distance), the furthest neighbor will be excluded instead.

 Parameters